Skip to main content

 Improved safety

-Increased productivity
+Increased productivity and customer service

 Improved vehicle maintenance

-Telematics can provide businesses with invaluable information related to mechanical issues with their vehicles and equipment.
-For instance, diagnostic devices can flag an engine fault code, allowing businesses to investigate the issue before it becomes a bigger concern (e.g., the vehicle becomes nonoperational, leading to downtime and lost revenue).
-When used as part of a larger preventive maintenance program, telematics streamlines the upkeep of a fleet and ensures organizations have access to functioning vehicles.
-Moreover, poorly maintained vehicles are more likely to break down and create potentially unsafe scenarios on the road.
-Strong vehicle maintenance practices can prevent this, which, in turn, can protect drivers and reduce the likelihood of potential accidents.
+When used as part of a larger preventive maintenance program, telematics streamlines the upkeep of vehicles.
+Poorly maintained vehicles are more likely to break down and create potentially unsafe scenarios on the road.
+Comprehensive vehicle maintenance practices can prevent this, which, in turn, can help protect drivers and reduce the likelihood of potential accidents.

 Improved fuel efficiency